-In 2012, the Rainer-Lewis House was sold to Dr. Hikes-McDonald, who discovered the home for sale through the internet.
+In 2012, the Rainer-Lewis House sold to Dr. Marcy Hikes-McDonald, who discovered the home for sale through the internet.
 She purchased the home and moved to Union Springs to retire after working for the Veterans Administration for many years.
-Her brother, Robert Hikes, retired from Honeywell Corporation in Massachusetts and moved into the home accompanied by their poodle, Teddy Pendergrass.
-After several years, they decided to move to Chicago to be closer to family.
-Due to either age or illness of the current owner, the address is exempt from owing property taxes and has been left abandoned.
-In early 2022, workers were seen around the property, and lift trucks were parked out front.
-Although there has been no sale reported on county tax websites, many hoped a renovation may be pending.
+Dr. Hikes worked to restore and furnish the stately home.
+Her brother, Robert Hikes, retired from Honeywell Corporation in Massachusetts and moved into the home with her.
+In 2015, Marcy and Robert decided to move to Georgia to be closer to family and vacated the Union Springs property.
+Due to the either age or illness, the address is exempt from property taxes and has been left abandoned.
+In February 2022, workers were seen around the property, and lift trucks were parked out front leaving many to wonder if a renovation was pending.
 As it turns out, the equipment was for an ongoing restoration next door and not the Rainer-Lewis House.
-There are currently no plans for the property.
+A neighbor emailed me over the summer and said the house had been purchased by a contractor who plans to restore and live in the home.

 Thank you for reading.
 Please share the blog with your friends.
 I appreciate the support.